-As at September 30, 2021, the Company had a \$288 (2020 - \$250) restricted cash deposit held as collateral for the Company's foreign exchange contracts and company credit card.
+As at September 30, 2022, the Company had a \$614 (2021 - \$288) restricted cash deposit held as collateral for the Company's letter of credit, foreign exchange contracts and company credit card.

 5 Contract assets and contract liabilities

 Due from customers on contract consists of unbilled amounts typically resulting from sales under equipment purchase contracts when the cost-to-cost method of revenue recognition is utilized and revenue recognized exceeds the amount billed to the customer.
 The Company receives payments from customers based on a billing schedule, as established in the contracts.
 Accounts receivables are recognized when the right to consideration becomes unconditional.